centre-for-virus-research/CVR-VBG-2023/docs/Transcriptomics.md

 Once we get the differential expression gene list, the next step is to annotate them and analyse their function and pathways.
 There are many free online tools available.
 One of the
-best-known tools is **David** (https://david.ncifcrf.gov).
+best-known tools is **David** (https://david.ncifcrf.gov/tools.jsp).
-We could also try **Reactome**
-(https://reactome.org), which is highly recommended.
+We could also try **Reactome** (https://reactome.org/PathwayBrowser/#TOOL=AT), which is highly recommended.
 The user guide of **Reactome** is here (https://reactome.org/userguide/analysis).
+You could copy and paste the significant DE genes ID list from **DEG_edgeR.csv** and run analysis.
+Try to find top 20 pathways of our significant DE genes.

-Alternatively, you could directly run the Reactome R script I have made for you.
+Alternatively, you could directly run the **Reactome** R script I have written for you.

 ```
 cat DEG_edgeR.csv|sed 's/"//g'| awk 'NR>1' | cut -f1 -d',' > gene.glist